arednch/phonebook/README.md

 - `path`: Folder to write the phonebooks to locally.
 Default: ""
 - `formats`: Comma separated list of formats to export.

-		- Supported: pbx,direct
+		- Supported: combined
-		- Default: "pbx,direct"
+		- Default: "pbx,direct,combined"

 - `targets`: Comma separated list of targets to export.